 “Prohibition… goes beyond the bounds of reason in that it attempts to control a man’s appetite by legislation and makes a crime out of things that are not crimes… A prohibition law strikes a blow at the very principles upon which our government was founded.”
 December 1840, Abraham Lincoln.

 It is time the veil be pulled from the eyes of the people.
-It is time that the government’s profiteering and its guise of morality become revealed.
-It is time this war is seen for what it truly is: the exploitation of the people’s trust to meet the desires of a few, more commonly known today as the War on Drugs, or rather, the war on marijuana.
+It is time that the government’s profiteering and its guise of morality be revealed.
+It is time that this war be seen for what it truly is: the exploitation of the people’s trust to meet the desires of a few, more commonly known today as the War on Drugs, or rather, as it began, the war on marijuana.

 Before this story unfolds, it is important to understand for a moment the box in which we live…

-Americans were born into a time of restriction; an era of deception and misinformation.
-The people are strictly governed and closely observed by faceless authorities with, what seems to be, limitless power disguised as the electoral system.
+Americans today are born into a time of restriction; an era of deception and misinformation.
+The people are strictly governed and closely observed by faceless authorities with, what seems to be, limitless power disguised as representative government.
 This is a system designed to give the illusion of control.
-The reality being that an entity with all the power can ultimately make what they want to happen, appear to be what was voted for.
-This is a system that, in a perfect world, has everything necessary to succeed.
+The reality today is that an entity with all the power can ultimately make what they want to happen, appear to be what was voted for.
+Today’s system, in a perfect world, has everything necessary to succeed.
 Unfortunately, this is not a perfect world, and this country is subject to the simple flaws of human nature.

 Today’s generation was thrown into a world of rules and false justifications without the necessary tools to live the life that this country’s ancestors fought so hard to make possible.
 The one most important tool to speak of is freedom of choice.
 This nation was founded on the simple concept of individual freedom.
-Do not confuse that with the freedom of the government, because as a country they have the freedom to do whatever they see as “the right thing” regardless of what others may feel on the matter.
-That kind of freedom comes with the amount of power the US has as a nation; consumer power, nuclear power, man power, basically freedom by force.
+Do not confuse that with the freedom of the government, because as a country they have the freedom to do whatever they see as “the right thing” regardless of how others may feel on the matter.
+That kind of freedom comes with the amount of power the US has as a nation, which is they wielded by the government lording over that nation; consumer power, nuclear power, man power, basically freedom by force.

 However, as individuals, Americans do not have the same such freedoms.
-The people are told what they can and cannot do with their own bodies, and told this is “freedom,” with the caveat of such control to keep everyone safe from the dangers created by negligent US foreign policy, but that is an article for another time.
-They are conditioned from an early age to follow what they are told is the “American Dream.”
-Which in truth, is what is best for the American economy, and if they stray from this path, they are outcasts seen as the “misguided few,” when in reality, they could very well be the “misguided majority,” and never be the wiser with the level of control exerted over American perception.
+The people are told what they can and cannot do with their own bodies, and told this is “freedom,” with the caveat being that such control is necessary to keep everyone safe from the dangers which are absurdly created by that very government’s negligent foreign policy.
+Yet that is an article for another time.
+They are conditioned from an early age to follow what they are told is the “American dream.”
+Which in truth, is what is best for the American elite, and if any stray from this path, they are outcasts seen as the “misguided few,” when in reality, they could very well be the “misguided majority,” and they would never be the wiser with the astounding level of social, economic and emotional control exerted over the American populace today.

 It’s amazing and altogether unnerving to see the choices that have been made by this country’s predecessors, as well as its current administration, and what the driving force behind those choices were.
 As sentient beings, it is every individual’s ability to recall the past, which allows them to effectively change the future.
 The topic of cannabis is only one point, of which there are many, that one can choose to make a foundation of arguments discussing the unjust and outright criminal actions American leaders have taken, or simply allowed to take place, in the history of the war on drugs.